 A nominal value of more than £25,000 is set for the inclusion of shareholdings in the Register of Officer Interests.
 This is a relatively high threshold.
-Therefore if you hold a small number of shares in a large public company of the kind that results from a privatisation issue, or a building society becoming a company, you are unlikely to need to register them.
+Therefore if you hold a small number of shares in a large public company of the kind that results from a privatisation issue, or a building society becoming a company, you are unlikely to need to FJF/Constitution/Legal Gov Group/MM/Docs/Employee Code of Conduct June 2010//11 06 10 register them.
 However, please see the guidance below on the alternative criteria (ie. more than one hundredth of the share capital) which offsets this high threshold considerably.